 Here are a couple of examples of colored covers....

 - Does my tail number, call sign or registration number come on the cover?
 How about my company logo?

-- We can imprint your aircraft registration number on both sides of any cover for a $30 charge.
-We can imprint your company logo and/or aircraft registration number in a solid color or full color.
+- We can imprint your aircraft registration number on both sides of any canopy cover for an additional charge.
+We can also imprint your company logo and/or aircraft registration number in a solid color or full color.
 This price varies, primarily on how much time it will take our dedicated art department to render your company logo.
 We will need for you to EMAIL US your company logo in high resolution as an AI, EPS, JPG, GIF, TIF, PNG or PDF file.